Shared Resource Directors

 Overview

-The Tissue Analytics Shared Resource (TA-SR) of Stony Brook Cancer Center is dedicated to providing investigators with both high-quality human specimens obtained under a broad consent and a set of critical and optimized analytic services that facilitate optimal and productive utilization of specimens in order to advance the biologic and translational significance of these specimens in cancer research.
+The Biobank Shared Resources (Directed by Dr. Monisankar Ghosh) and the Research Histology Shared Resources (Directed by Dr. Kenneth Shroyer) of Stony Brook Cancer Center (SBCC) are dedicated to providing investigators with both high-quality human specimens obtained under a broad consent and a set of critical and optimized analytic services that facilitate optimal and productive utilization of specimens in order to advance the biologic and translational significance of these specimens in cancer research.

-The TA-SR is composed of four integrated facilities: 1) Biorepository for collection, processing, and storage of consented specimens; 2) Histology Laboratory for tissue processing, staining and digital imaging of slides; 3) Organoid facility for the development and expansion of tumor organoids generated from consented surgical specimens; and 4) Flow Cytometry facility for characterizing cellular phenotypes, cell cycle progression, DNA content and apoptosis levels and resolving multiple cell types through the use of fluorescent antibodies.
+The Biobank and the Research Histology Shared Resources are composed of three integrated facilities: 1) Biorepository for collection, processing, and storage of consented specimens; 2) Histology Laboratory for tissue processing, staining and digital imaging of slides; and 3) Organoid facility for the development and expansion of tumor organoids generated from consented surgical specimens.

-In addition to patient-consented fresh tissue, the TA-SR also controls access to the entire archival collection of formalin-fixed paraffin embedded (FFPE) blocks and H&E slides of all pathology clinical diagnostic cases at Stony Brook Medicine from the past 30 years (over half a million specimens).
+In addition to patient-consented fresh tissue, the Biobank and the Research Histology Shared Resources also control access to the entire archival collection of formalin-fixed paraffin embedded (FFPE) blocks and H&E slides of all pathology clinical diagnostic cases at Stony Brook Medicine from the past 30 years (over half a million specimens).
 The Biorepository facility is licensed by the New York State Department of Health and operates under the National Cancer Institute guidelines outlined in Best Practices for Biospecimen Resources.

-Established in 2005, the foundation of the TA-SR is tissue consented to the Biorepository by several thousand patients in the Stony Brook Cancer Center (SBCC) catchment area, which is defined as Nassau and Suffolk counties on Long Island, NY.
+Established in 2004, the foundation of the Biobank and Research Histology Shared Resources are tissue consented to the Biorepository by several thousand patients in the Stony Brook Cancer Center (SBCC) catchment area, which is defined as Nassau and Suffolk counties on Long Island, NY.
 These individuals consented to have their tissue used for future unspecified research.
-The TA-SR is committed to the effective and efficient use of these materials in order to support the research of SBCC investigators.
+The Biobank and the Research Histology Shared Resources are committed to the effective and efficient use of these materials in order to support the research of SBCC investigators.

-The aims of the TA-SR in support of the SBCC research mission are to:
+The aims of the Biobank and Research Histology Shared Resources in support of the SBCC research mission are to:

 1. Procure, process, and store biospecimens consented by cancer patients undergoing procedures at Stony Brook Medicine facilities, including Stony Brook University Hospital, and provide these specimens, as well as slides and FFPE blocks from clinical diagnostic cases, to SBCC investigators for research studies.